What to Know Before Renting a Car in Ireland

 Check your receipt carefully, as you’ll typically see some additional charges.
 These can include:

-- Gas: You have the option to bring the car back with a full tank or without.
-Definitely opt for the former because they charge you double the price of fuel and as I mentioned in my Driving in Ireland post, fuel is already expensive in Ireland!
+Gas: You have the option to bring the car back with a full tank or without.
+Opt for the former because the car rental company will charge you double the price of fuel and as I mentioned in my Driving in Ireland post, fuel is already expensive in Ireland!
 Also, car rental agencies won’t give you a credit for left over gas in the tank.

-Even with all the extra charges, we thought renting a car in Ireland was quite affordable and well worth it.
+Even with all the extra charges, we thought renting a car in Ireland was well worth it.
 Most of the country’s beauty lies in scenic drives and you won’t be able to experience the landscape without your own car rental.

 7. Ditch the GPS